 If you have a high level of activity, your cheat day intake is going to surpass someone who is less active and burns fewer calories in a day.

 - Wondering if it’s better to rest or stay active on your cheat day?
 Check out my article Should You Work Out on Cheat Day?
 (Pros & Cons).

 In addition to this, you will be able to consume more calories on your cheat day if you are currently in a calorie deficit compared to someone who has the same maintenance calories as you but is not in a deficit.
 This will be illustrated in the table in the next section.

 Where Should These Extra Calories Come From on a Cheat Day?

-In the traditional format of a cheat day, whether your extra calories come from protein, carbohydrates, or fat is generally not important.
 The goal of a cheat day is to have a break from dieting and concerning yourself over how much you are eating along with what you are eating.

 During a cheat day, the intent should be less about where your calories are coming from and more about enjoying any foods that you have not been able to enjoy on your diet.

 However, this is different in the case of a refeed, where it is best to attain your extra calories from carbohydrates while keeping fat and protein intake moderate.

 - If you would like to learn more about the differences between a refeed and a cheat day and which one is right for you, check out Refeed vs Cheat Day: Differences, Pros, Cons.